 Even if you’re not at fault for the accident, your insurance rate will likely go up.
 However, it may rise by only a small percentage, and this will vary from person to person.
 This is due to a variety of reasons, including the fact that your insurance company may still be required to pay after the small fender bender, whether it’s your fault or not.
 It’s best to speak with your provider or conduct some research to see what your rights are.

 Whether you’ve been in an accident or not, it’s important to make sure you find the most dependable car insurance to protect yourself in the future.
 If you need affordable, reliable auto insurance, look no further than the trustworthy pros at Altra Insurance Services.
-We can take care of a variety of your insurance needs, including motorcycle, homeowners, and business insurance.
+We can take care of a variety of your insurance needs, including motorcycle, homeowners, and car insurance Chula Vista.
 Give us a call today at (800) 719-9972 to find out more about our high-quality insurance products and impeccable service.